knocklabs-interview-exercises/dev-success/part-one/README.md

-# Part one: Javascript Katas (30 minutes)
+# Part one: Katas (30 minutes)

-In this part of the interview, we'll be running through some JS exercises.
-There are 4 functions to implement in total in the `index.js` file.
-The `index.test.js` file has a test suite that we want to make pass.
+In this part of the interview, we'll be running through some coding exercises.
+There are 4 functions to implement in total.

-Each function has a comment block above in the `index.js` file describing the functionality we wish to implement.
+Each function has a comment block above describing the functionality we wish to implement.
 Take care to handle all requirements.

-## Getting started

-Run `npm install`

-## Running the test suite

-`npm run test`

-## Running an individual test

-You can run an individual test by running `npm run test:{name}` where `name` is one of `one`, `two`, `three`, `four`.
+You can complete this exercise in either JavaScript or Python.